 Trailing 2-0 with their season and a national championship on the line, Oklahoma softball head coach Patty Gasso gathered her team in the dugout in the fifth inning of Game 2 of the Women’s College World Series Finals.
 It was a “rally-the-troops” sort of talk with her No. 1.
 Sooners on the ropes against No. 10 Florida State.

 For a team that had taken on a gladiator mentality this season, whatever Gasso said resonated.
 The Sooners responded with four runs in the top of the sixth inning to take the lead.
-They never looked trailed the rest of the series, winning Game 2, 6-2, and Game 3, 5-1, to claim the 2021 national championship — their fifth national championship in program history and third in the last five World Series.
+They never trailed the rest of the series, winning Game 2, 6-2, and Game 3, 5-1, to claim the 2021 national championship on Thursday — their fifth national championship in program history and third in the last five World Series.

 “It’s taken a lot of heart, a lot of hard work, and trust in what we’re doing,” Gasso told ESPN following the game.
 “We give glory to God.
 We trust that.
 This team just never quits.
 They knew they were good.
 We got through some scary times, but they’ve fought through it.”

 — Oklahoma Softball (@OU_Softball) June 10, 2021

 Florida State won the first game of the final series on Tuesday, 8-4, and it looked like it had Oklahoma on the ropes in Game 2 — until the big sixth inning.

 Gasso said her team was battle-tested after losing a few big games this season, and having to battle back from the loser’s bracket in the NCAA Tournament.